Tips for Tutoring

 - Discuss strategies for textbook reading with your tutees and practice it during your tutoring session (handouts on textbook reading are available in the ULC office).

 - Have the tutees create their own practice tests; create and use flash cards; develop chapter outlines to study (see the coordinator for more ideas on test preparation strategies).
-Handouts are available in the ULC office, and you can also refer tutees for individual study skills consultations.
+Handouts are also available in the ULC lobby.

 Ask About Study Habits